jamesshore/ergotest/docs/reporting_api.md

 my_file.ts » my suite » my test
 ```

-The filename, if it exists, is rendered in bold bright white.
+The filename, if defined, is rendered in bold bright white.

 [Back to top](#reporting-api)